 Published by MBA Skool Team, Last Updated: September 03, 2017

 Marketing Strategy of Sunfeast analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Sunfeast marketing mix, help the brand succeed.
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Sunfeast marketing mix, help the brand succeed in the market.

 Sunfeast marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Sunfeast Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Sunfeast marketing strategy can be explained as follows: